asimpletune/zola-tailwindcss/README.md

 ## Styling

 This website uses [tailwindcss](https://tailwindcss.com/) for most of its styling.
-Separate CSS can be added in the `sass/input.scss` file, but usually it is not necessary to add any custom styling.
-During the build/rendering process, this file is compiled by zola from sass into normal css, and then from there it is read by tailwind which adds generates the CSS based on whatever tailwind classes are references in your html, javascript, and markdown.
-The final result is a file called `style.css`, which is output under `./public`, and that is used by the website. *(Note: see `tailwind.config.js` for what file types and directories are "watched")*
+Separate CSS can be added either in the `sass` directory or in static for just plain css.
+Since Tailwind 4.x.y, configuration happens now in `input.css` instead of tailwind.config.css.

 ### Typography